 ICANN’s Role:

-ICANN coordinates the development and implementation of policies concerning the registration of second-level domain names in generic top-level domains (gTLDs) for which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the DNS.
+ICANN coordinates the development and implementation of policies concerning the registration of second-level domain names in generic top-level domains (gTLDs) for which uniform or coordinated resolution is reasonably necessary to facilitate the openness, interoperability, resilience, security and/or stability of the domain name system (DNS).
 This includes policies regarding resolution of disputes regarding the registration of domain names.

 The Objective:

-The allocation, management and operation of gTLDs should take into account the need to ensure that neither the registration of a domain name at the second level nor the manner in which it is used enables malicious registrants to misrepresent themselves as Intergovernmental Organisations (IGOs) for the purpose of defrauding internet users or other fraudulent purposesconstitutes abuseOrganizations’) acronyms.
+The allocation, management and operation of gTLDs should take into account the need to ensure that neither the registration of a domain name at the second level nor the manner in which it is used enables malicious registrants to misrepresent themselves as Intergovernmental Organisations (IGOs) for the purpose of defrauding internet users or other fraudulent purposes.
 The development of any gTLD polices in relation to the registration of domain names matching IGO acronyms at the second level of gTLDs, and the resolution of disputes concerning these names, should include consideration of the legitimate rights and interests of other domain name registrants and, to the extent applicable and relevant, be based on applicable international law principles.
-Where practicable, any protection mechanisms to be developed should take advantage of similar mechanisms that have been created for protecting other legal rightsshould also be worked out in tandem with the ongoing policy work being done by the Policy Development Process (PDP) Working Group on IGO-INGO Curative Rights.
+Where practicable, any protection mechanisms to be developed should take advantage of similar mechanisms that have been created for protecting other legal rights and should protect IGOs against the reputational risks associated with fraud in the DNS as well as minimize risks to members of the public who are often targeted by individuals posing as IGOs or IGO officials.
+These protections, which should also take into account IGOs’ unique status, in particular the scope of their immunity from the jurisdiction of national courts, should also be worked out in tandem with the ongoing policy work being done by the Generic Names Supporting Organization (GNSO) Policy Development Process (PDP) Working Group on IGO-INGO Curative Rights.

 The Problem:

-Since the GAC advice and GNSO policy recommendations in relation to IGO acronyms are in conflict, a resolution is now being sought.
+Since the Governmental Advisory Committee (GAC) advice and GNSO policy recommendations in relation to IGO acronyms are in conflict, a resolution is now being sought.
 The main questions concern:

 (1) the appropriate form and extent of any protections that are to be conferred; and